 abstract

 • OBJECTIVES: Transcatheter aortic valve implantation (TAVI) has shown similar short-term outcomes when compared to surgical aortic valve replacement (SAVR) in randomized controlled trials (RCTs).
 Longer-term outcomes for low-risk cohorts are now emerging.
-Here, we analyze all low-risk TAVI vs. SAVR RCTs that completed five-year follow-up.
-METHODS: A systematic MEDLINE database search was conducted through May 6, 2025, identifying all low-risk RCTs comparing TAVI with SAVR that had completed five-year follow-up.
+Here, we analyse all low-risk TAVI versus SAVR RCTs that completed 5-year follow-up.
+METHODS: A systematic MEDLINE database search was conducted through 6 May 2025, identifying all low-risk RCTs comparing TAVI with SAVR that had completed 5-year follow-up.
 The primary outcomes were all-cause mortality and the composite of all-cause mortality or disabling stroke.
-Secondary outcomes included: stroke, cardiovascular death, aortic reintervention, myocardial infarction, paravalvular leak, need for permanent pacemaker and postprocedural atrial fibrillation.
-RESULTS: Four RCTs, including 3,557 patients (TAVI: 1,829; SAVR: 1,728), were analyzed.
-There was no difference between cohorts in all-cause mortality (IRR 1.01, 95% CI: 0.88-1.16, p = 0.88) or the composite of all-cause mortality or disabling stroke (IRR 1.03, 95% CI: 0.92-1.17, p = 0.59).
-TAVI was associated with increased risk of mild or greater paravalvular leak (IRR 7.63, 95% CI: 2.82-20.65, p < 0.001) and permanent pacemaker implantation (IRR 2.12, 95% 1.5-2.98, p < 0.001) and a decreased risk of postprocedural atrial fibrillation (IRR 0.44, 95% CI 0.28-0.71, p < 0.001).
-CONCLUSION: In published RCTs of low-risk cohorts with completed five-year follow-up, there was no significant difference between TAVI and SAVR neither in overall mortality nor in the composite of mortality and stroke.
+Secondary outcomes included stroke, cardiovascular death, aortic reintervention, myocardial infarction, paravalvular leak, need for permanent pacemaker and postprocedural atrial fibrillation.
+RESULTS: Four RCTs, including 3557 patients (TAVI: 1829; SAVR: 1728), were analysed.
+There was no difference between cohorts in all-cause mortality [incidence rate ratio (IRR) 1.01, 95% confidence interval (CI): 0.88-1.16, P = 0.88] or the composite of all-cause mortality or disabling stroke (IRR 1.03, 95% CI: 0.92-1.17, P = 0.59).
+TAVI was associated with increased risk of mild or greater paravalvular leak (IRR 7.63, 95% CI: 2.82-20.65, P < 0.001) and permanent pacemaker implantation (IRR 2.12, 95% CI: 1.5-2.98, P < 0.001) and a decreased risk of postprocedural atrial fibrillation (IRR 0.44, 95% CI: 0.28-0.71, P < 0.001).
+CONCLUSIONS: In published RCTs of low-risk cohorts with completed 5-year follow-up, there was no significant difference between TAVI and SAVR neither in overall mortality nor in the composite of mortality and stroke.
 Valve-related events (paravalvular leaks and pacemaker need) were higher with TAVI, while atrial fibrillation was more common with SAVR.

 publication date